tectonic-typesetting/tectonic-typesetting.github.io/en-US/install.md

   - Only supported for Arch Linux at the moment
 - [The `cargo install` method](#the-cargo-install-method)
   - Easiest if you already have C++ and Rust development tools installed
-  - Currently the only method available for Windows users
 - [The Anaconda method](#the-anaconda-method)
   - Reliable and cross-platform